Google Tag Manager (GTM) is probably the single most useful tool that your team can use to collect data and inform smart marketing decisions.

 Stay organized

-Without a tag manager, a developer will need to manually add tags to your site, and set unique rules for each instance.
+Without a tag manager, a developer will need to manually add tags to your site, and configure rules for each instance.
 Once in place, they’ll have to manually monitor activity, troubleshoot issues, discard expired code when new code is added, avoid conflicts, and so on.

-This is time-consuming and costly.
+This can be time-consuming and costly.
 Tag management streamlines the entire process.

 With GTM, you can set up individual tags for all the platforms from which you want to extract information regarding certain events (for example, purchase events on Google Ads).